garrandall/popular-music-data/tracks/get-up-ciara-chamillionaire.md

 I can feel it in the beat, uh
 When you do those things to me, uh
 Don't let nothin' stop you
-M-ooo-ve, somebody ring the alarm
+M-oo-ve, somebody ring the alarm
 The club is jumpin' now
 So get up!